 Platforms on the cylindrical portion of the reactor

-This should clearly indicate the TOG elevation from bottom T/L, dimensions of the platform, and its inner radius form the vessel axis.
-Grating cutout requirements (indicating size, shape, and orientation), required swing direction of the self-closing gate.
+This should clearly indicate the TOG elevation from bottom T/L, the dimensions of the platform, and its inner radius from the vessel axis.
+Grating cutout requirements (indicating size, shape, and orientation), required the swing direction of the self-closing gate.
 Any pipe supports/monorails intended to be taken from the platform should be marked.
 Orientations of access ladders should be marked on the respective platform elevation plans.